NFL Thanksgiving Games 2025 RECAP!

 been very good.
 In fact, that was the first time they allowed over 20 points in a game since October 5th.

-But kind of, a lot of that was soft schedule.
+But kind of a lot of that was soft schedule.
+And we've been on top of this.

-And we've been on top of this, and we talked about it on the power rankings: that the Ravens were a little bit of a paper tiger during the winning streak they were on.
+And we talked about it on the power rankings: that the Ravens were a little bit of a paper tiger during the winning streak they were on.

 And now, after you see them play the way they did at home in this spot, again, you're like re-examining the AFC North.

-You have the Steelers, and they have obviously a big game this weekend against, who is it, the Bills they have this weekend.
+You have the Steelers, and they have obviously a big game this weekend against who is it, the Bills they have this weekend.

 And you have

-now the Bengals have got Burrow back, and Baltimore at 6-6.
-It's a wide open division, and whoever gets to 9-8 may actually have a home game in the playoffs.
+And whoever gets to 9-8 may actually have a home game in the playoffs.

-the Ravens aren't aging well.
+Yeah, and the Ravens aren't aging well.
 This entire division is not aging well.

-And that's why i wish i kind of jumped on your borough berserker take a little bit earlier instead of throwing cold water on it because you say what you will about cincinnati but they're like the youngest and most athletic team in the division right now and may just have enough stamina to survive at the end i mean baltimore just looked old yesterday they looked so old and you could see how much like kyle hamilton was playing like 11 different positions for this team and you could see how much he was patching up on this defense It's just everything's kind of breaking through for this team right now.
+And that's why I wish I kind of jumped on your Burrow Berserker take a little bit earlier instead of throwing cold water on it because you say what you will about Cincinnati, but they're like the youngest and most athletic team in the division right now and may just have enough stamina to survive at the end.

 It doesn't look good.
 There was the one play